newatoms/beta/projects/How-the-process-of-New-Atoms-enables-them-to-create-valuable-content/post.md

 The agile way of working, however, introduces the idea of *continuous press*.
 In this process, every little iteration each team member makes adds value to the whole, continuously building upon it until it is a well-rounded, creative work.
 Each addition is reviewed by someone else in an editing step, ensuring nothing gets too crazy (unless it should 🙃).
 Ideally, the creative work should be built upon in such a way that it is publishable after every addition.
 This way, every article is in a constantly "finished" state.

-Enabling teams to work in an agile way not only best situates people to use their talents, it also enables the team to deliver publishable, creative works in a fast and efficient way.
+Enabling an agile workflow best situates people to use their talents within a team while also benefitting from the complimentary talents of others.
+This, while working together to deliver publishable, creative works quickly and efficiently, makes for some very strong bridges.